 Take the container to the hospital with you, if possible.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated.
+The provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.

 - Activated charcoal

 Taking too much diclofenac sodium does not usually cause serious problems.
 The person may have some stomach pain and vomiting (possibly with blood).
 However, these symptoms will likely get better.
-Rarely, a blood transfusion may be needed.
+In rare cases, a blood transfusion is needed.
 Passing a tube through the mouth into the stomach (endoscopy) may be required to stop internal bleeding.